DaoAndCo/cakephp-dompdf/README.md

 - color : rgb (array) : default `[0,0,0]` = black

 ## SSL
-If you are using ssl you want to use the [setHttpContext](https://github.com/dompdf/dompdf/wiki/Usage#sethttpcontext) of DomPDF
+If you are using ssl you want to use the [setHttpContext](https://github.com/dompdf/dompdf/wiki/Usage#sethttpcontext) of DomPDF.
 Use the ssl key in view config
 ```PHP
 $this->viewBuilder()